Graduate Student Handbook

 - Must have 18 credit hours of graduate coursework in Math successfully completed (at least C- grade).

-- Must pass the SPEAK test if not a US citizen.
-(Students whose native language is English may be able to waive this requirement.)
+- Must pass the SPEAK test if English is NOT your first language.
 Note that an appointment must be made for this test, and this may take a few weeks, so don't leave it until the last moment.

 - Must complete the FERPA tutorial.
 (This is an online tutorial and should take less than half an hour to complete.)